On genus-0 invariants of Calabi-Yau hybrid models: Introduction

-We aim at computing these invariants for the case of hybrid CFTs that arise as phases of Calabi-Yau gauged linear sigma models (GLSMs).
-In the mathematics literature, the FJRW theory of one-parameter hybrids and its connection to Gromov-Witten theory and a generalised Landau-Ginzburg/Calabi-Yau correspondence has been developed in \cite{MR3590512,MR3888782,MR3842378,MR4283594,Zhao:2019dba}.
-To our knowledge, the invariants for these specific examples have been defined but have not been written down explicitly.
-Making use of the mathematical structure that is already in place and results from supersymmetric localisation in GLSMs \cite{Erkinger:2020cjt}, we use the following approach to extract the invariants.
-The invariants have a generating function given by the $J$-function \cite{MR1653024}.
-The $J$-function is related to the $I$-function by a coordinate transformation on the K\"ahler moduli space.
-Interpreted in the context of mirror symmetry, this transformation is the mirror map.
-The $I$-function can be extracted from the sphere or hemisphere partition function of the gauged linear sigma models, and were computed for one- and two-parameter hybrid models in \cite{MR1653024}.
 The $I$- and $J$-functions have an expansion in terms of elements of the ``narrow'' state space of the hybrid theory.
 This is a subring of the $(a,c)$-chiral ring of the worldsheet theory.
 The state spaces of $\mathcal{N}=(2,2)$ hybrid CFTs that are Landau-Ginzburg orbifolds fibered over a (Fano) base manifold have been analysed in \cite{Bertolini:2013xga}.
 Given these results, we identify the elements of the narrow state space with the elements of certain twisted sectors of the hybrid model.
 Generalising a statement of \cite{Knapp:2020oba} for Landau-Ginzburg orbifolds, we propose that the coordinate transformation relating the $I$- and $J$-functions can be extracted from components of the $I$-functions related to $(a,c)$-ring elements of left/right R-charges $(-1,1)$.
 Once we have the coordinate transformation, we obtain the $J$-function whose structure is constrained by selection rules related to the $U(1)_A$ and $U(1)_V$ symmetries.
 This makes it possible to read off the invariants.

+We note that there are also higher genus invariants for the models we consider.
+However, at present, these are not accessible by our methods, as the $I$- and $J$-functions we use are only defined at genus zero.
+Also, the known results from supersymmetric localisation in GLSMs do not provide information beyond genus one.
+There has, however, been recent progress in the mathematics literature on the definition of GLSMs at higher genus and on the computation of higher genus invariants without mirror symmetry that may make it possible to tackle higher genus computations in the present framework, see eg.\cite{Fan:2015vca,Clader:2017cpe,Guo:2017scx,Guo:2018mol}.

-We perform this calculation for one-parameter hybrid models that arise in the small volume regime of one-parameter complete intersection Calabi-Yaus in toric ambient spaces.
+In this article, perform the calculation outlined above for one-parameter hybrid models that arise in the small volume regime of one-parameter complete intersection Calabi-Yaus in toric ambient spaces.
 We also apply these techniques to two two-parameter hybrid models and conjecture generalisations of hybrid FJRW invariants for them.

 As non-trivial cross checks we show that our results are compatible with mirror symmetry by reinterpreting the coordinate transformation between the $I$- and the $J$-function as the mirror map and establishing a connection between components of the $J$-function and the mirror Yukawa couplings.
 Such an approach has been applied previously in \cite{Huang:2006hq}.
 For one of our examples we can also make a connection with instanton numbers previously computed in \cite{Sharpe:2012ji}.